bitfocus/companion-module-bss-soundweb/companion/HELP.md

 #### Audio Architect

-There are a few ways to find HiQnet addresses within Audio Architect:
+There are a few ways to find a HiQnet address within Audio Architect:

 - <b>Venue Explorer:</b> When in offline/edit mode, you can browse the venue tree right down to the parameter IDs of all the objects in a design.
 - <b>Object Properties pane:</b> You can find the address of a selected object in the properties pane (at the bottom) under the field 'HiQnet Address'.